iftec/BigBangBookstore/README.md

 ### **Testing User Stories**
 As a user, I want to...
-* Have somewhere to easily find books about the universe and reality.
+* Have somewhere to find books about the universe and reality easily.
     * The user can easily find books relating to those specific subjects.
 * Easily understand how to use the website
     * The website has a simple layout with intuitive icons and labels.
 * Register with the site.
     * The user can register their details with the site, or log in if they already have an account.
-* Log in to the site.
+* Login to the site.
     * The user can log in to the site using their username or email and password.
 * Log out of the site.
     * The user can log out of the site at any time.
 * View my account and change details.
     * The user can view and change their account details, and password.
 * Purchase book as a guest.
-    *The user can purchase book as a guest without the need to register or log in.
+    *The user can purchase a book as a guest without the need to register or log in.
 *  View all books in the database.
-    * The user can view all books in the database, and can filter by genre, price, and rating.
+    * The user can view all books in the database and can filter by genre, price, and rating.
 * Search for books.
-    The user can search by name or title for books in the database.
+    The user can search the database by name or title for books.
 * Delete my account
     * The user can delete their account from the accounts page.

+### Automated Testing
+Automated Testing
+Using Django's testing framework I carried out several unit tests on the key operations of the site, such as Authentication and CRUD functions for each module.
+These tests can be ran under local deployment using the relevant python command for your cli followed by manage.py tests.
+Each modules tests are located in their respective tests.py file.

 ### ***Bugs and Fixes:***
+* Problems caused by an accidental branch and following merges.
+    The merges of the branches kept causing me errors, not wanting to do a force merge and lose my history in GitHub, I had someone else to try a couple of uploads to see if the issue was my end.
+    As such, two uploads in my GitHub repo show being uploaded by isdanryan.
+    I have spoken to my course tutor Manuel and he has confirmed that this will be ok.
+    - As it was, I had fixed all the issues on my last merge, but at that point, I was unaware of this and wanted to confirm the issue was not on my machine.

 * Still needs loads more styling.
     Chat GTP was correct and helped about 50% of the time, the other 50% it would make things worse